dcnieho/glassesValidator/README.md

   from Pupil Cloud (*Pupil Invisible* and *Pupil Neon*).
   - Using Pupil Player (*Pupil Core* and *Pupil Invisible*): Each recording should 1) be opened in Pupil Player, and 2) an export of the recording (`e` hotkey) should be run from pupil player.
 Make sure to disable the `World Video Exporter` in the `Plugin Manager` before exporting, as the exported video is not used by glassesValidator and takes a long time to create.
+Note that importing a Pupil
+    Player export of a Pupil Invisible export requires an internet connection, which is used to retrieve the scene camera calibration from Pupil Lab's servers.
   - Using Pupil Cloud (*Pupil Invisible* and *Pupil Neon*): Export the recordings using the `Timeseries data + Scene video` action.
 - *SMI ETG*: For SMI ETG recordings, access to BeGaze is required and the following steps should be performed:
   - Export gaze data: `Export` -> `Legacy: Export Raw Data to File`.